bagus149/computer-vision-with-tensorflow/README.md

-# computer-vision-with-tensorflow
+# Computer Vision with TensorFlow
-Computer vision projects made by Tensorflow
+Computer vision projects using TensorFlow
+These projects are about:
+* Image Classification
+* NLP